Exporting cocoa to France

 French consumers are increasingly looking for speciality chocolates, especially dark chocolate in combination with other premium ingredients.

+French chocolate consumers increasingly buy tablets containing premium ingredients, such as fruits, seeds or special flavours.
+In addition, consumers increasingly prefer dark chocolate to other chocolate flavours.
 The rise in the consumption of high-quality and dark chocolates reflects the French market for luxury items.
 Specialised and artisanal chocolate makers have adapted to this market by offering gourmet and personalised options to consumers, such as shapes, fillings and even the couverture used.

 The focus on cocoa origin has also become more important on the high-end chocolate market in France.
 Most high-end brands offer a line of single-origin chocolates.
 Companies such as Bonnat Chocolatier and Chocolaterie A. Morin have gone further and developed direct trade relationships with their suppliers in producing countries (both companies are members of Direct Cacao, an organisation focusing on direct trade).

 - Focus on the premium, speciality and fine flavour cocoa market in France.
 You can only access the premium cocoa market if you offer cocoa of high quality standards.
 See the section on “Quality requirements” below to learn more.

 - If you want to get premium cocoa on the French market, try to establish direct trade relationships with smaller traders and chocolate makers.
 See the section on market segments and trade channels below for more information.

 - See our study of trends for cocoa to learn more about speciality cocoa on the European market.

 The French market for sustainable chocolate has been growing in recent years.
 The country follows the European trend as described in our study of trends on the European cocoa market.
 While the sustainability debate generates changes within the operation of companies, it also allows for partnerships at the government level.